Volunteer Handbook – Program Values and Guidelines

 2. Remote Volunteers

-Individuals whose volunteer activities are performed from home, work, or any location other than the classroom or Seattle Public Schools property.
+Individuals whose volunteer activities are performed from home, work, or any location other than the classroom or SPS property.
 See “Remote Volunteers” section of this handbook for additional information.

 3. Field Trip Volunteer